What is the Internet of Things

 From our experience, we know that IoT development has various types of challenges that you need to pay attention to.

 At Purrweb, we worked with mobile app development for several global IoT solutions and had to do impossible things to overcome the challenges.
-From puzzling out basic Chinese in a month to building an app for smart fridges in 6 weeks.
+From puzzling out basic Chinese in a month to building an IoT application for smart fridges in 6 weeks.
 Here are our cases.